Lamb Cam will be back for Easter 2018

 The first sign will be the bubble of amniotic fluid, and then 1, 2 or 3 lambs.

-The sheep will be checked regularly by our Lambing Team, Richard, Keith, Philip, Jenny and Gaby and shortly after birth may be tube fed to ensure the important first drink of colostrum, as well as having their navel dipped in iodine, to prevent infection entering via the navel.
+The sheep will be checked regularly by our Lambing Team, Richard, Keith or Philip and shortly after birth may be tube fed to ensure the important first drink of colostrum, as well as having their navel dipped in iodine, to prevent infection entering via the navel.
 We hope you will enjoy the LAMB-CAM.
 Please add you comments or questions.